peat734/dotfiles/README.md

 # dotfiles
-These are my dotfiles for dwm
+These are my dotfiles for dwm and bspwm